310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh--?
+Huh—?
 Hold on a second, we are going to sleep over?

 That might be a little too difficult for me.
 My household does not see sleepovers in good light.
 {% endbubble %}